 by anthony on 02/13/11 at 10:31 pm

 If you’ve ever visited a beer and alcohol website, it’s likely you’ve met an age verification page.
 Age verification pages ask users for their birth date to make sure they are of legal age to enter their site.
 This way they aren’t directing their advertising to an underage audience.
-However, it’s safe to say that not all users will enter their correct birth dates.
-But at least beer and alcohol websites and the like are acting responsibly by asking.
+It’s safe to say that not all users will enter their correct birth dates.
+But at least, beer and alcohol websites are acting responsibly by asking.